MichaelCurrin/learn-to-code/intro_to_coding.md

 - The tasks might involve updating the visual elements, add a new flow, changing styles or images, updating content,  fixing styling problems on certain screen sizes or devices or making the movement around the application smooth and easy.
 - The programming skills for browser-based development are usually
 	- HTML
+		- This is the base of the structure, elements and appearance of a website.
 	- CSS
+		- This adds styling to the website, such font, color, background image, layout.
+		- CSS can be
 	- [JavaScript](/Scripting\ languages/JavaScript)
 - For mobile app development, there are many choices.
 	- Android apps